 Home-cooked, catered, and picnics!
 Your hosts will be planning, preparing and serving meals to the group, and will aim for tasty, healthy & filling.
 The chefs at the B&B will have coffee ready when you wake up along with lots of breakfast options (healthy or hearty).
 Lunches are picnic-style with a new menu each day.
-Dinners will be a combination of home-cooked by the B&B chef and a couple catered evenings from local Bend restaurants.
-If you have special dietary restrictions, please contact us before signing up and we will accommodate as best we can – we have no trouble planning for vegetarian, gluten-free or dairy-free) - if you have unusual restrictions please contact us prior to sign up to make sure that it’s a good fit for you.
+Dinners will be a combination of home-cooked by the B&B chef and a couple of catered evenings from wonderful local restaurants.
+We can accommodate most special dietary requirements (ie vegetarian, vegan, gluten or dairy-free) - if you have unusual restrictions please contact us prior to sign up to make sure that it’s a good fit for you.

 What should I pack?

 Expect chilly mornings/evenings and warm days, making layers a key component.
 A couple of running outfits, shoes (trail shoes are not required, but strongly encouraged), a hat, a swimsuit, flipflops, some “regular” clothes for the evening and a warm jacket should cover the clothing component.
 A hydration pack or hydration belt (with multiple bottles) is required.
 You’ll probably want a camera.
 We will provide you with a detailed packing list once you register.

 What are the tipping expectations?

-Your Rogue Expeditions trip leaders will be handling all aspects of your trip (cooking, cleaning, driving, trail guiding, etc) and while tips are not expected, they are very much appreciated from those who enjoy their experience.
+Your Rogue Expeditions trip leaders will be handling all aspects of your trip (cooking, driving, trail guiding, etc) and while tips are never expected, they are always appreciated from those who enjoy their experience.